shitcoinsociety/shitcoinswap/README.md

 Here we go again.

-Welcome to Shitcoin Swap, the open source crypto community where you can launch, promote, and trade your own currencies.
+This is the Shitcoin Swap Launchpad, the perfect place to launch, promote, and trade your own ~shitcoins~ revolutionary decentralized currencies.

 ## Contributing